ggcrunchy/corona-docs/markdown/native/C/CoronaMemory/CoronaMemoryAcquireState.markdown

 WIP WIP WIP

+(**TODO** this sounds like an action, and is extra-confusing given the presence of CoronaMemoryAcquireInterface... maybe something like CoronaMemoryAcquisitionState would be better? the existing name could be deprecated typedef'd to that in the meantime...)

 /**
 	This structure maintains some details needed by the memory interface after an acquisition, as well as the workspace provided for the underlying methods.